Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Instructions

-- Remove the pork belly and place in a disposable metal pan.
+- After 3 hours, remove the pork belly to a deep baking pan or disposable metal pan.
 Toss with BBQ sauce.1 Cup BBQ Sauce

 Notes